But first: Are you happy to see me or is that a wombat in your wheelbarrow?

 …is that in the end, you have a leaf that will never fade or crumble or get disgusting looking (tea bag included for scale):

 This is especially true with oak leaves!
 Hoo boy, nothing dies faster and uglier than an oak leaf.
-That’s why I was overjoyed when I found an usually ripe oak leaf this year and was able to paint it before the poor thing went the way of all good (this being a botanical illustration, I am breaking out the Latin) Quercus o-kay eef-lays.
+That’s why I was overjoyed when I found an unusually ripe oak leaf this year and was able to paint it before the poor thing went the way of all good (this being a botanical illustration, I am breaking out the Latin) Quercus o-kay eef-lays.

 For more Fall Leaf Painting Tutorials, please check the Archives of this blog under Watercolor Tutorials.
 Sure, you might have to wade through some Cat Painting and a lot of Garden Painting and loads of Watercolor Failures that I’ve posted from time to time…but enjoy the browse and if you care to send me a note you can always reach me at vivianswift at yahoo dot com.